The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 Fit is critically important.
 If it’s big and unwieldy, it may put you off wearing it except for on ‘special occasions’ when you know you’re going for a longer ride – this is dangerous.

-You want something that is comfortable to wear at all times, and doesn’t feel like it’s squirming or moving when you ride.
+You want something comfortable to wear at all times and doesn’t feel like it’s squirming or moving when you ride.

-Feel free to bring your jacket into a store, where you can make sure whatever you’re going to buy fits correctly – and if you’re buying a harness-style back protector, make sure you try wearing it with all the rest of your gear before purchasing.
+Feel free to bring your jacket into a store, where you can make sure whatever you buy fits correctly – and if you’re purchasing a harness-style back protector, make sure you try wearing it with all the rest of your gear before purchasing.

 Many inserts come in men’s and women’s sizes, so you can get the size that matches you best.